watthem/fieldtest/docs/PRD.md

 - Validate content with Standard Schema
 - Integrate FieldTest in modern frameworks
-- Migrate from FKit to FieldTest
+- Migrate from legacy packages
 - Use Biome plugins for validation

 ### 3. Reference (Information-oriented)